effie3rd/3rd_training_lua/README.md

 ### Prediction
   - Now uses subpixel positions and velocity based movement for everything.
-  - Able to parry unblockables, tengu stones, and other nonsense
+  - Able to parry unblockables, tengu stones, seiei enbu, and other nonsense
   - Wakeup prediction - Dummy can now do reversals after loading a savestate.

 ### Menu Redesign